 Option 2: (worth 100 points) Choose a topic of your choice that is related to infants, toddlers, or children that is either described in the book or approved by me.
-Discuss what research has been done on that topic, in particular, share the latest research being done on that topic.
-All papers should be 3 page minimum papers typed, double-spaced, font size of 12, and of college level.
+Discuss why you chose the topic and what research has been done on that topic, in particular, share the latest research being done on that topic.
+All papers should be 3 pages minimum papers typed, double-spaced, font size of 12, and of college level.
 Please proofread and spell-check.
 Please include citations in the body of your paper and a works cited page (using APA or MLA format).
 Papers will be graded by the following criteria: timeliness, typos, grammar, content, and citations of references.